Eynorey/SAM/_docs/UC-Specification-See-schedule.md

 ## 3\.
 Special Requirements

-[A special requirement is typically a nonfunctional requirement that is specific to a use case, but is not easily or naturally specified in the text of the use case’s event flow.
-Examples of special requirements include legal and regulatory requirements, application standards, and quality attributes of the system to be built including usability, reliability, performance or supportability requirements.
-Additionally, other requirementssuch as operating systems and environments, compatibility requirements, and design constraintsshould be captured in this section.]

 ### 3.1 Functionality

 When selecting a course (clicking on an item), the user will be redirected to the course info page fur further reference.